 Young Farmers are encouraged to share their ideas, listen to others and respond to problems in a collaborative and imaginative way.

 Children’s newly acquired skills and knowledge are rewarded with AQA Unit Award certificates which they can take to schools and colleges to demonstrate their achievements.
-We understand the value of long term connections at Surrey Docks Farm, as such once Young Farmers reach 14 they are offered the chance of joining our Greenagers project until they turn 18, they can then become a Livestock or Garden Volunteers.
+At Surrey Docks Farm we understand the value of long term connections, as such once Young Farmers reach 14 they are offered the chance to join our ‘Greenagers’ youth club until they turn 18, they can then become a Livestock or Garden Volunteer.

 “I like how we get to do fun things like go on trips, care for the animals, make fires, go to the foreshore and do cooking.
 We get to do mucking out too which is important for animals.
 I like how we get to contribute to things like the annual fairs!”